-Whether your business is a household name or just making waves in the world of e-commerce, you’re probably keenly aware of the importance of holiday promotions.
+Whether your business is a household name or just making waves in the world of ecommerce, you know that many of your biggest promos of the year use a promo code.
 The impact of proper Q4 holiday planning can’t be overstated, and despite a majority of businesses knowing they need a solid, cohesive strategy, many on-site holiday promotions still make basic mistakes.
-To ensure your promos are set up properly—and in a way that drives visitors towards your desired conversion—check out this quick list of UX best practices to help maximize the effectiveness of your holiday deals:
+To ensure your promos are set up properly—and in a way that drives visitors towards your desired conversion—check out this quick list of UX best practices to help maximize the effectiveness of your big sales that use promo codes.

 1. Fully Display Your Holiday Promotion From The Get-Go